The top 15 most playful dog breeds that love to have fun

 Intelligent and loving, the Labradoodle has plenty of energy and loves to play.
 If you can spare at least an hour or two of exercise per day, this adorable hound will make a wonderful companion.

-Their high intelligence benefits from plenty of mental stimulation; it’s a good idea to play games and offer up plenty of dog toys in the home and garden to keep them busy.
+Their high intelligence benefits from plenty of mental stimulation; it’s a good idea to play games and offer up plenty of the best dog toys in the home and garden to keep them busy.

 If you have time on your hands, why not set up an agility course inside or outdoors?
 With their high energy, Labradoodles will love running over and under objects and leaping through the air to reach their goal.